Haml

 Haml (HTML Abstraction Markup Language) is a templating system that is designed to avoid writing inline code in a web document and make the HTML cleaner.
-Haml gives you the flexibility to have some dynamic content in HTML.
 Similar to other template systems like eRuby, Haml also embeds some code that gets executed during runtime and generates HTML code in order to provide some dynamic content.
 In order to run Haml code, files need to have a .haml extension.
 These files are similar to .erb or .eRuby files, which also help embed Ruby code while developing a web application.

-While parsing coding comments, Haml uses the same rules as Ruby 1.9 or later.
-Haml understands only ASCII-compatible encodings like UTF-8 but not UTF-16 or UTF-32 because these are not compatible with ASCII.
+While parsing code comments, Haml uses the same rules as Ruby 1.9 or later.
+Haml understands only ASCII-compatible encodings, like UTF-8, but not UTF-16, or UTF-32, because these are not compatible with ASCII.

 Haml can be used at the command line, as a separate Ruby module, or in a Ruby on Rails application.

 History

 Haml was originally introduced by Hampton Catlin with its initial release in 2006 and his work was taken up by a few other people.
-His motive was to make HTML simpler, cleaner ,and easier to use.
+His motive was to make HTML simpler, cleaner, and easier to use.
 Since 2006, it has been revised several times, and newer versions have been released.
 Until 2012, Natalie Weizenbaum was the primary maintainer of Haml, followed by Norman Clarke until 2015.
 Natalie worked on making Haml usable in Ruby applications, while the branding and design were done by Nick Walsh.

-Version history

 Version 2.2.0 was released in July 2009 with support for Ruby 1.9 and Rails 2.0 or above.
 Version 3.0.0 was released in May 2010, adding support for Rails 3 and some performance improvements.
 The fourth major version broke compatibility with previous versions, only supporting Rails 3 and Ruby 1.8.7 or above, and marked the switch to semantic versioning.
-Several amendments like increasing the performance, fixing a few warnings, compatibility with latest versions of Rails, fixes in the documentation and many more were made in the Haml 4 series.
+Several amendments like increasing the performance, fixing a few warnings, compatibility with latest versions of Rails, fixes in the documentation, and many more were made in the Haml 4 series.
 Version 5.0.0 was released in April 2017.
 It supports Ruby 2.0.0 or above and drops compatibility with Rails 3.
 A 'trace' option, which helps users to perform tracing on Haml template, has been added.

-Features

-Four principles were involved in development of Haml.

-User-friendly markup

-Markup language is user-friendly if it adheres to following features: